sandboxie-plus/sandboxie-docs/Content/FrequentlyAskedQuestions.md

 If you read [What is Sandboxie](#what-is-sandboxie-and-how-is-it-different-than-other-solutions) then you know Sandboxie is like a transparency layer placed over the paper.
 (The paper is your computer.)
 When you save files (downloads, documents, emails, or anything else) through a sandboxed program, these files go into the transparency layer that is the sandbox.

-You can use QuickRecovery to get these files out.
-Unless configured otherwise, QuickRecovery looks in your My Documents folder, and Desktop folder.
-If you save the files to either of these folders, then you can use QuickRecovery to easily get them out.
+You can use Quick Recovery to get these files out.
+Unless configured otherwise, Quick Recovery looks in your _Documents_, _Favorites_, _Desktop_ and _Downloads_ folders.
+If you save the files to either of these folders, then you can use Quick Recovery to easily get them out.

-Another approach is configuring one or more folders as an OpenFilePath.
+Another approach is configuring one or more folders as an [OpenFilePath](OpenFilePath.md).
 Saving files into such folders bypasses the sandbox mechanism, and goes directly to the real folders.
 Setting this is more complicated, but may also prove useful, in some cases.

 **Back to [Table of Contents](#problems)**